Kosei Tanaka

 Kosei Tanaka (田中 恒成, Tanaka Kōsei) is a Japanese former professional boxer who competed from 2013 to 2024.
 He is a four-weight world champion, having held the World Boxing Organization (WBO) mini-flyweight title from 2015 to 2016; the WBO junior-flyweight title from 2016 to 2017; the WBO flyweight title from 2018 to 2020; and the WBO junior-bantamweight title in 2024.
 Upon winning his first world title in only his fifth bout, he became the fastest Japanese fighter ever to become a world champion.
-Along with Vasyl Lomachenko, he is also the fastest ever fighter to win titles in three weight-classes, having accomplished the feat in only 12 bouts.
-He also surpassed Oscar De La Hoya to become the fastest four division champion, setting the bar at 21 fights.
+Along with Vasiliy Lomachenko, he is also the fastest ever male fighter to win titles in three weight-classes, having accomplished the feat in only 12 bouts.
+He also surpassed Oscar De La Hoya to become the fastest male four division champion, setting the bar at 21 fights.

 Amateur career

 As a child, Tanaka suffered from Legg–Calvé–Perthe disease.
 Despite this, he took up boxing and won four national high school tournaments competing as an amateur in the junior-flyweight division.
 At the continental and international level he was a quarter-finalist at the 2012 Youth World Championships and a silver medalist at the 2013 ASBC Asian Confederation Youth Boxing Championships.
 At Chukyo Highschool he trained under former OPBF super flyweight champion Hideyasu Ishihara.
 He finished his amateur career with a record of 46-5 (13 KO/RSC).
 He was not stopped during his amateur career.